simone-sanfratello/a-settings/README.md

 - Declare env in `process.argv` or in `NODE_ENV`
 - DRY settings using root configuration and env customization
 - Improve security avoiding settings runtime reassignment or injection
+- Freeze values, avoid injection at runtime
+- Use plain `js` over `json` and `env` files and be free to use comments and functions without limitations
+- Simply use `env` vars from process env
 - Stop doing this, it's not maintanable
-- Freeze values
-- Use plain `js` over `json` and env files and be free to use comments and functions without limitations

 ````js
 if(process.env.NODE_ENV == 'debug') {